 Support for Carers

 The term 'carer' may be unfamiliar to you and it may seem strange to be described as one.
-In England, millions of us provide unpaid care or support to an adult family member or friend, either in our own homes or somewhere else.
+In the UK, millions of people provide unpaid care or support to an adult family member or friend, either in their own homes or somewhere else.
 We use the term 'carer' to describe anyone who looks after someone or feels responsible for someone who cannot manage at home without some support.
 This may be because of illness, disability, mental ill-health, learning disabilities and problems with drug and alcohol misuse.

-'Caring' for someone covers lots of different things, like helping with their washing, dressing or eating, taking them to regular appointments or keeping them company when they feel lonely or anxious.
+'Caring' for someone covers lots of different tasks, like helping with a person's washing, dressing or eating, taking them to regular appointments or keeping them company when they feel lonely or anxious.

 What help could you get?

 A carer's assessment will look at the different ways that caring affects your life and work out how you can carry on doing the things that are important to you and your family.
-Your physical, mental and emotional wellbeing will be at the heart of this assessment.
+Your wellbeing will be at the heart of this assessment.

-As a result of the assessment, you may be eligible for support.
-We will also offer you advice and guidance to help you with your caring responsibilities and help you look after your own wellbeing.
+We will offer you advice and guidance to help you with your caring responsibilities and help you look after your own wellbeing.

-You may be eligible for support, such as a direct payment to spend on the things that make caring easier; or practical support, like arranging for someone to step in when you need a short break.
+You may also be eligible for support, such as a direct payment to spend on the things that make caring easier; or practical support, like arranging for someone to step in when you need a short break, known as respite care.